ENME480/Lab-Code/Week 4 - Gazebo & Python/Studio-4_1-Gazebo.md

 ### Troubleshooting - Gazebo does not open up; waiting for controller

-Run the following command in a seperate terminal before launching the previous command
+Run the following command in a seperate terminal before launching the previous command (in order to use this method, start and source 3 consoles, run this command, then the one above it then the last command on this page).

 ```bash
 gazebo -s libgazebo_ros_init.so -s libgazebo_ros_factory.so myworld.world